raramer/Expectable/README.md

 ## ToString()

 The value returned is different before and after comparing to a *thrown* exception.
-A

-### Before expectedException.Equals(thrownException)
+### Before expectedException.Equals(exception)

 ```
 System.ArgumentException where